Redck9/Redck9/README.md

 ### 👨‍💻 About Me :

-- :mortar_board: Graduated in Computer Engineering at the University of Évora.
+- :mortar_board: Graduated in Computer Sciences Engineering at the University of Évora.
 - :mortar_board: Currently doing my Master's degree in Computer Engineering, with a specialization in Data Science, at the Faculty of Science, University of Lisbon.
 - ⏲️ In my free time, I:
   -  play and create Videogames 🎮;